fraivone/chessengine/docs/index.md

 | ----- | -------------- | -------- |
 |   1   |      43        | 2149345  |
 |   2   |      463       | 9143453  |

+#### A note on Nodes Searched
+`Nodes searched` is the count of all nodes that were searched while looking for the best algorithm.
+I have decided to include also the leaf nodes (i.e. nodes searched at depth = 0).